“Ten years from now, make sure you can say you chose your life, you didn’t settle for it.”

 Explore More About Mandy Hale

-If you’re interested in learning more about Mandy Hale and their impact on history, here are some recommended resources:
+If you’re interested in learning more about Mandy Hale and the “ten years from now, make sure you can say you chose your quote origin” that has inspired millions, here are some recommended resources:

 - The Single Woman–Life, Love, and a Dash of Sass: Embracing Singleness with Confidence